-Breast lift, or mastopexy, is one of the most popular cosmetic procedures performed at MPS.
+Breast lift, or mastopexy, is one of the most popular cosmetic procedures performed at our Houston plastic surgery practice.
 Usually, it’s done for women who have sagging or loose breasts, after breastfeeding or simply with age.
 The ideal results are a perkier and more elevated breast appearance, as well as a rounder, more organic-looking breast shape that’s overall just way more appealing.

 Fears of a Smaller Size

-The number of breast lifts surgeries has grown by 70% since the year 2000, according to data from the American Society of Plastic Surgeons.
+According to data from the American Society of Plastic Surgeons, the number of breast lifts surgeries has grown by 70% since the year 2000.
 So I tend to answer plenty of questions about this popular procedure.
 A question that is often asked is if cup size decreases with the procedure.

 “Is this true, doctor?
 Will they get smaller?”
 It’s a pretty fair question.

 Now, before I answer that, let’s discuss what mastopexy is.
 It’s a procedure that entails the nipples and breasts being moved to a much higher position on the chest.
 The procedure results in firmer breasts through the removal of excess skin.
-We then tighten the surrounding tissue and thereby support the new breast contour for roundness and aesthetically natural proportions.
+We then tighten the surrounding tissue, thereby supporting the new breast contour for roundness and aesthetically natural proportions.